msinvent/udacitySelfDrivingNanoDegree1_laneDetection/README_mod.md

 #### g.
 Merged all the hough lines to only two line, one on the left and other on the right of the lane.
 I have introduced this change in the hough_lines method directly, so it is returning only two lines.
 ![alt text][image6]
 ![alt text][image7]
-####Note : Special care have been taken inside the methods draw_lines to make sure the code takes care of situation when no lane is detected
+#### h : Special care have been taken inside the methods draw_lines to make sure the code takes care of situation when no lane is detected

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+I current pipeline is definetly dependent on the brightness and it will be very hard to tune it for all the possible scenarios a real car will face if we go through this simple strategy.
+Moreover, we are detecting lanes by looking at each image frame individually and thus losing a lot of causal information that a video stream of road might have regarding the lane location.

 ### 3. Suggest possible improvements to your pipeline

+An instantaneous and quick change might be to use the lane line locations from the previous frames to finalize the lane line location in the current frame.
+We can use it to atleast find unrealistic changes to flag a misinformation.

 A possible improvement would be to ...